‘Interviews, qualifications, and competencies are all very important, but references seal the deal’

-Dartmouth College’s talent management team explores every possible avenue to ensure they hire the right candidate — and reference checking is a key part of that process.
+Dartmouth College’s talent management team explores every possible avenue to ensure they hire the right candidate — and reference checks are a key part of that process.

 Sharing the praise new hires received is also beneficial.

 “Employees like to know that people genuinely want to give them a great reference,” Brooke said.
 “That’s nice to hear as you’re coming on board.”